Frequently Asked Questions

 Do I need a doctor's referral to make an appointment with the Private Fracture Clinic?

-Referrals are generally not necessary but accepted as they contain imported information about your injury and treatment to date.
-You will require a referral is seeing our orthopaedic surgeon.
+Referrals are generally not necessary but accepted as they contain important information about your injury and treatment to date.

 How long will the appointment take?